vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/11_cpp17_curry.md

 * Capture `f` by *forward capture* into `xf`.

 * Accept any amount of *forwarding references* in the `partials...` pack.
-These arguments will be *bound* for subsequent recursive calls.
+These arguments will be *bound* for subsequent calls.

 * Be marked as `mutable`: this is **important** as `xf` will be moved in the inner lambda's capture list.